fun-redoc/watchlist/README.md

 # TODO next
+- WealthApp: fetch chart data and paint it with d3 . linechart, timeseries
+- YFinApp: fetch chart data and paint it with d3 - mayb candelstick is better
-- fetch chart data and paint it with d3
+- WatchApp: fetch chart data and paint it with d3 - mayb candelstick is better
 - switch to DevContainers
 - use caching Wealth and YFin App
 - make settingspage responsive again